AP NFL Defensive Player of the Year

-As of the end of the 2022 NFL season, linebackers have won the award seventeen times, more than any other position.
-A defensive end has won fourteen times, followed by ten defensive tackles, six cornerbacks, and five safeties.
-Only two winners of the AP Defensive Player of the Year Award have also won the AP's Most Valuable Player Award for the same season: defensive tackle Alan Page in 1971 for the Minnesota Vikings and linebacker Lawrence Taylor in 1986 for the New York Giants.
-Nick Bosa is the incumbent holder of the award, winning it for the 2022 NFL season.
+As of the end of the 2024 NFL season, linebackers have won the award seventeen times, more than any other position.
+A defensive end has won fifteen times, followed by ten defensive tackles, seven cornerbacks, and five safeties.
+Only two winners of the AP Defensive Player of the Year award have also won the AP's Most Valuable Player award for the same season: defensive tackle Alan Page in 1971 for the Minnesota Vikings and linebacker Lawrence Taylor in 1986 for the New York Giants.